adospinoiu/AWS_Employee_Information_Bank/README.md

 #2 Created first the Policy on how to access the S3 bucket on AWS

 #3 Then create a User ... a User can either be a real person that will access the resource on AWS or an App that will be accessing the resource on AWS. (i.e. the resource is the bucket)

+#4 Make sure to install library @aws-sdk/client-s3 in order to be able to interact with the AWS s3 bucket.